jarrarhaider1214/docs/pages/user-guide/getting-started/um-new-op-cluster/um-new-op-cluster.md

 ## User Managed - New On-Premise Kubernetes Cluster

-> To deploy on application on cloud, it is necessary for the user cloud profile to have all the required permissions.
+> To deploy an application on cloud, it is necessary for the user cloud profile to have all the required permissions.
 For detailed guide on all the required permissions, click [here](/pages/user-guide/components/cloud-authorization-level/cloud-authorization-level).

 1. **Select** Create New On-Premise Kubernetes Cluster from User Managed section.